PhilMayer/HellYesCupid/README.md

 - [Paperclip](https://github.com/thoughtbot/paperclip) for image uploading
 - [Figaro](https://github.com/laserlemon/figaro) for storing AWS keys
 - [Rheostat] (https://github.com/airbnb/rheostat) for that excellent slider to filter by distance
 - [Geokit-Rails] (https://github.com/geokit/geokit-rails) to filter by distance
 - [Jbuilder v.
-2.5]. (https://github.com/rails/jbuilder) Really can’t say enough about this one.
+2.5] (https://github.com/rails/jbuilder) Really can’t say enough about this one.

 ##Future Development
-These are some features that HellYesCupid would could definitely stand to benefit from going forward:
+These are some features that HellYesCupid would definitely stand to benefit from going forward:

 * More options for sexuality and gender.
 	* This was sadly beyond the scope of the MVP, but is first on the list for post-MVP development.

 * Uploading of multiple photos.
-	* Given that you would never really date someone based on a single photo, this seems fairly essential moving forward.
+	* Given that you would never really date someone based on a single photo, this seems fairly essential.

 * Live chat
-	* For obvious reasons
+	* For obvious reasons.

 * Likes
-	* Similarly obvious
+	* Similarly obvious.